tsleolima/FredBoat/CONTRIBUTING.md

     }
 }
 ```
-To be fully usable, the command is registered in one of the CommandInitialiazers with its name and aliases:
+To be fully usable, the command is registered in one of the CommandInitializers with its name and aliases:
 ```java
 MusicCommandInitializer.java
         [...]